Gandi/hubot-at-events/README.md

 **Note: until version 1.0.0, this readme is a roadmap, not a real documentation.
 This is a Readme-driven development approach.**

 Commands prefixed by `.at` or `.in` are here taking in account we use the `.` as hubot prefix, just replace it with your prefix if it is different.
+Uncommented commands are just not yet implemented.

     .at version
         gives the version of the hubot-at-events package loaded